mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

 ![](./Pictures/At_dia_7_simplified_3gat_v1.png){width=90%}

-#### Definitions of object / objective
+### The importance of object / objective in activity and varied interpretations

-There is some complexity and variance in the terminology used when decribing the object of activity of the activity system.
-Some theorists take a material view to describe the object as the physical of conceputal object that is being worked on and transformed by the activity.
+There is some complexity and variance in the terminology used when describing the object of activity of the activity system.
+Some theorists take a material view to describe the object as the physical of conceptual object that is being worked on and transformed by the activity.

 Other work, to reflect a sometimes complex environment when more than one physical or conceptual object is at play, takes as the object, an objective of an activity.
 In other words using the purpose or driving goal of the activity as synonym for object.
 Because of the complexity of objects being acted on in this study, I favour the second interpretation by default in this writing.

+Paying attention to the objective of AT systems is important as it helping to differentiate the scope of activity systems.
+Example?

+It also helps identify conflicts between the stated objective of the system and the actual objective of participants.

 ### Selecting activity systems as units of analysis